 As Vice President of McGill, Keith Webb serves as a chief technical officer for complex firm projects, specifically challenging water and wastewater projects.
 With over 40 years of experience, he is recognized for delivering solutions with his innovative, cost-effective design strategies.
 Keith’s commitment to the team approach and involvement of the client in the planning and decision-making process results in creative solutions and approaches for successful projects.

 Joel Storrow’s wealth of experience extends across many disciplines, including engineering design, project management, and corporate management.
 In January 2020, Joel transitioned into a new role at McGill, after serving as President of the firm for 18 years.
 During his tenure as President, Joel extended the firm’s footprint in the Southeast to include nine offices and expanded the core program of services.
 Joel applies his 33 years of experience and industry knowledge in his new role, focusing on client relationships and business development in both Western North Carolina and Eastern Tennessee.
 He understands the value of service to McGill’s clients and strives to provide viable, cost-effective, and realistic solutions through innovative thinking and problem solving.

 Director of Human Resources

-Angie is directly responsible for the overall administration, coordination, and evaluation of the human resources function at McGill.
+Angie Alley is directly responsible for the overall administration, coordination, and evaluation of the human resources function at McGill.
 She oversees a company-wide process of organizational development that addresses corporate culture, personnel forecasting, workforce development, job design and classification, and benefit administration, while managing the day-to-day functions of the human resources department.
-Under Angie’s guidance, McGill is focused on recruiting and retaining the most experienced engineering and support personnel for McGill.
+Under Angie’s guidance, McGill is focused on recruiting and retaining the most qualified and best fit engineering and support personnel for McGill.
 Having passed the Senior Professional in Human Resources (SPHR) exam, she is certified in the strategic and policy-making aspects of HR management as practiced in the United States.